top of page

 How Can Seeking Asylum Help People Fleeing Persecution?

 Individuals granted asylum relief can then apply to live in the country permanently.
-Being granted asylum helps them gain a path to citizenship for themselves and their family.
+Being granted asylum helps them gain citizenship for themselves and their family.
 An asylum immigration lawyer can give clients an in-depth understanding of the asylum system in the United States, go over eligibility requirements, and introduce the application process.

-Why Hire An Asylum Immigration Lawyer
+Why Hire An NJ Asylum Immigration Lawyer

 What Does An Asylum Immigration Lawyer Do?

-There are three main ways an individual can apply for asylum in the U.S. These are affirmative, defensive, and expedited.
 In addition to proving eligibility for asylum, it is also essential to file the asylum application within one year of arriving in the country.
-Those who do not apply within the year of their arrival in the U.S. may have trouble seeking asylum.
+Those applicants who do not apply within the year of their arrival in the U.S. may have trouble seeking asylum.
 Fortunately, there are exceptions and alternate routes an individual can take to get around this.

 New Jersey Immigration Lawyer For Asylum Claims